 Lynda Carter may be best known for her role as the titular character in the ’70s TV series Wonder Woman, but she is also a staunch supporter of women’s reproductive rights, a gay rights activist, and an award-winning singer.
 For these reasons and others, Carter is being given the Lifetime Achievement Award at the 41st Annual Gracie Awards Gala on Tuesday night.
 In advance of the ceremony, the Renaissance woman shared her thoughts on being a sex symbol, her beauty secrets, and, of course, who she is voting for.

+Let’s jump right in.
+You live in Washington DC, are you a Hillary Clinton fan?
 Women are so under-represented in Washington, and we need someone who can hit the ground running and is an accomplished person.
 I’m really sick of the smear campaign that’s been going on for a long time.
 People are just parroting what they’re read over and over.
 It’s like the climate change deniers.
 You say it often enough, and people will start to believe it.
 People say, “Oh, it’s her character.”
 Oh, come on.
 Go fact check.
 I’m in her corner on her side and part of her cheering section.
 It’s a serious business and we need serious people.

 I think young people getting all riled up with Bernie [Sanders] is really good.
 Their voices need to be heard.
 They grew up with our generation not listening and screwing up the environment.
 I’ve been a tree hugger for a long time and always been put down for it.
 It’s what they’re all screaming about now: Stop the wars, let’s pay attention, we need to save the planet.
 I’m so happy all these young people are getting fired up.
 I do think that we still objectify women, though.
 I think Beyonce’s been pretty cool about being outspoken.
 [She shows that women] can be fun and sexy and everything else, and still say to our man, “Hey if you can’t play by the rules, buddy, OUT.”